Clinical Trials (PDQ®)

-- Patients may not have received immunotherapy ≤ 4 weeks prior to starting the study drug or patients have recovered from side effects of such therapy.
+- Patients may not have received immunotherapy ≤ 4 weeks prior to starting the study drug unless patients have recovered from side effects of such therapy.

-- Patients may not have received investigational drugs ≤ 4 weeks prior to starting the study drug or must have recovered from side effects of such therapy.
+- Patients may not have received investigational drugs ≤ 4 weeks prior to starting the study drug unless patient has recovered from side effects of such therapy.

 Patients must have completed all standard of care treatments including resection and concurrent chemo-radiation prior to participating in this trial.

 6. Location and Extent of Tumor.
 Because of the potential toxicities from the agent, patients with neoplastic lesions in the brainstem, cerebellum or spinal cord, radiological evidence of multifocal disease, or leptomeningeal disease.
 Patients with evidence of diffuse subependymal disease or tumor in the brainstem, cerebellum, spinal cord, or CSF will be excluded.